restatedev/examples/typescript/patterns-use-cases/README.md

 <img src="img/cron_state_ui.png" width="1200px" alt="Cron Job State UI">

-Note that this implementation is fully resilient, but you might need to make some adjustments to make this production-ready/fit your use case:
+Note that this implementation is fully resilient, but you might need to make some adjustments to make this fit your use case:
-- Take into account time zones
+- Take into account time zones.
-- Adjust how you want to handle tasks that fail until the next task gets scheduled
+- Adjust how you want to handle tasks that fail until the next task gets scheduled.
+Right now, you would have concurrent executions of the same cron job (one retrying and the other starting up).
 - ...

 <details>